umputun/remark42/site/src/docs/configuration/telegram/index.md

 ## Authentication

-To enable Telegram authentication for the users, set variable `AUTH_TELEGRAM=true`.
+To enable Telegram authentication for the users, set the variable `AUTH_TELEGRAM=true`.

 ## Notifications